Debugging

 The problem is that printing is inherently an effectful operation and hence we cannot use it to debug our pure functions!
 We could make our sum function have the IO effect, but that is rarely what we want.
 Fortunately, Flix has a built-in debugging facility that allows us to do print-line debugging.

-Flix has a debug function with the same signature as the identity function:
+Flix has a dbg (short for "debug") function, with the same signature as the identity function:

-The debug "function" isn't really a function; rather its internal compiler magic that allows you to print any value while fooling the type and effect system into believing that it is still pure.
-Using the debug function this program:
+The dbg "function" isn't really a function; rather its internal compiler magic that allows you to print any value while fooling the type and effect system into believing that it is still pure.
+Using the dbg function this program:

 def sum(x: Int32, y: Int32): Int32 =